Silver standard: Republican China and Hong Kong

 Republican China, along with the British colony of Hong Kong, would be the last to abandon the silver standard.

-In October 1934, the National Government of Republic of China increased the silver-based export duty and adjusted the duty with an so-called "equalisation charge", making the duty based on the foreign currencies.
+In October 1934, the National Government of Republic of China increased the silver-based export duty and adjusted the duty with a so-called "equalisation charge", making the duty based on foreign currencies.
 The Government later issued a new currency called fa-pi.
-These changes were responses to the deflation in China caused by the US Silver Purchase Program in 1933.
+These changes were responses to the deflation in China caused by the US Silver Purchase Program in 1933 after London Economic Conference.
 The US purchase of silver in the International market increase the price of silver, causing an outflow of silver in China who based the economy on silver standard currency, which forces China to abandon the silver standard.

 Hong Kong abandoned the silver standard in September 1935.
 Hong Kong then adopted the gold exchange standard and the Hong Kong dollar took on the exact value of one shilling and three pence (1s 3d) sterling.